cyrus-and/zizzania/README.md

         zizzania -i wlan0 -n

-* Strip unnecessary packets from a pcap but file excluding the traffic of one articular station and considering an handshake complete after just the first two messages (which should be enough for unicast traffic decryption):
+* Strip unnecessary packets from a pcap but file excluding the traffic of one particular station and considering an handshake complete after just the first two messages (which should be enough for unicast traffic decryption):

         zizzania -r in.pcap -x 00:11:22:33:44:55 -w out.pcap